lancemgiles/hex2eeprom/readme.md

 It is a very short script, but when going through various code changes in your SpinASM project, it is nice only needing to execute one command rather than a few.

 ## Setup
 First, make sure that both `srec_cat` and `ch341eeprom` are installed.
-Note where the `ch341eeprom` installation folder is, you will need this later.
+Note where the `ch341eeprom` installation folder is.
+To use the script with minimal changes, open `.bashrc` from your home directory and add the following:
+`alias ch341eeprom='/path/to/ch341eeprom'`
+This will allow you to run `ch341eeprom` without needing the full filepath.
+Please note that this path should be to the compiled program and not just the directory that the program lives in.

 To install `hex2eeprom`, simply clone this repository, or copy and paste the information found in `hex2eeprom.sh` in this repository.
+Note where you save this file.
+For convience, it is best to alias this as well.
+Open `.bashrc` and add the following:
+`alias hex2eeprom='/path/to/hex2eeprom.sh'`
-Note where you save this file, as you will need this location to execute the command from the terminal.
+Otherwise, you will need to either run the script from the directory where the script lives, or call the entire file path.

-Open the `hex2eeprom.sh` file in your text editor of choice.
-The code in this repository is relative to the Dogman Devices local directory - you will have to make a few changes to the code to be able to use it.

 ### Change directory locations to suit your local machine

-In the second line of un-commented code, replace everything after `cd ` (including the following space) with the location of your ch341eeprom directory.
+In the second line of code, if you have no aliased ch341eeprom, add the following to the second line:
+`cd /path/to/ch341eepom` keeping in mind that this is just to the directory where the executable lives.

 In the final line of un-commented code, replace `/home/greze/FV-1` with the name of your working directory for SpinASM projects.

 Save these changes.

-Please note that command listed in the comments for how to run the code is for the Dogman Devices local machine.

 ## How to Use